-What is sour crop?
-It is something we all hear about from time to time but hopefully will never experience with our hens.
+What is a sour crop?
+We all hear about it from time to time but hopefully will never experience it with our hens.

-We are going to delve into what it is, how to treat it and how to avoid it in the future.
+We will delve into what it is, how to treat it and how to avoid it in the future.

-Also, we’re going to take a look at impacted crop which is something a bit different from sour crop and sometimes the two are confused.
+Also, we’re going to look at impacted crops, which is something a bit different from the sour crop, and sometimes the two are confused.

 Chicken’s Digestive System and Crop

 The digestive system starts at the mouth.
 From there, food travels down the esophagus into the crop.

 You can think of the crop as a storage pouch, if you will.
 Food waits here before it goes through the proventriculus into the gizzard.

 The proventriculus adds enzymes to help break down and start digestion before the food gets into the gizzard.